 Instead of teaching to the test, we have to aim higher and beyond what the test requires: students acquiring the skills necessary for the 21st century along with content.

-In order to do this, Andrew Miller, Director of Teaching and Learning, Singapore American School, explains that we need to focus on assigning students assessments and projects that are of in-depth knowledge or related to the higher levels of Bloom’s Taxonomy (get more insight into how to do this from how blog post on the Difference between Online Exam and Offline Exam).
+In order to do this, Andrew Miller, Director of Teaching and Learning, Singapore American School, explains that we need to focus on assigning students assessments and projects that are of in-depth knowledge or related to the higher levels of Bloom’s Taxonomy (get more insight into how to do this from the Difference between Online Exam and Offline Exam).

 2. Some Believe Summative Assessments Quality Can’t Be Improved

 Some view summative assessment as something rigid that can’t be developed or improved.
 It’s a requirement not a need.
 It takes time and effort from teachers.

 It can’t provide us with feedback since the whole examination process is rushed; there are so many details involved and no one would even bother with the feedback if there is one.

 However, it’s quite the contrary.
 You have the capability to improve the quality of your summative assessments, according to the American Psychological Association, if you follow these steps.

 How to Improve the Quality of Summative Assessment